hydenp/Plutus/README.md

 # Plutus
 A basic portfolio tracking app built with React Native.
-This project was originall created for a final class with our full team, and then continued on by my self (Hyden).
+This project was originally created for a final class with our full team, and then continued on by my self (Hyden).
 The final version of the app turned in for the class by the team and I can be found at this commit [here](https://github.com/hydenp/Plutus/tree/8f8d8eaa368a7bc7f6529b54fa447442a599f798)

 ## Team Members
 - Hyden Polikoff